 Principles

-The commitments we’re building Syxon around.
+The commitments we are building into the software platform and the commons layer around it.
 If we drift, tell us.

 Attention promise